 Army FC 1 Buriram United 7 (Sunday 10th April 2016) Thai League Cup Round One (att: approx. 1,800)

-The 29th Chiang Mai International Cricket Sixes had been a huge success and I arrived back in Bangkok in good form, if a little weary.
+The 29th Chiang Mai International Cricket Sixes had been a huge success, and I arrived back in Bangkok in good form, if a little weary.
 After checking into the Sukhumvit 23 Suites, it was time to meet up with my good pal Steve Walker for pre-match refreshments.

 The waitresses at The Clubhouse were most helpful in writing down directions for the taxi in Thai, so after we’d had a beer and food it was time to head to the stadium.
 The girls had done well, as the driver recognised our destination immediately.

-Around thirty minutes later we were dropped off by the away fans' driveway to the Thai Army Stadium, far earlier than we’d anticipated.
+Around thirty minutes later, we were dropped off by the away fans' driveway to the Thai Army Stadium, far earlier than we’d anticipated.
 It was immediately obvious that the visitors would have a healthy following, as many Buriram natives now lived in the capital.

 We wandered around and bought a ticket, which was far cheaper than the advertised price.
 Perhaps this was because it was a cup match?
 I believe it was only 60 Baht each (around £1.15).
 This seemed to be excellent value for an all-top-flight clash?

 It is here that I have to own up.
-As I researched this piece a few weeks after the match I discovered that we were watching Army FC of the Regional League third tier, and not Army United of the Premier League!
+As I researched this piece a few weeks after the match, I discovered that we were watching Army FC of the Regional League third tier, and not Army United of the Premier League!
 This explained an awful lot as you read on.

 We bought a large beer to share from a grizzled woman under the stand, who one could imagine had hammered more than one army cadet into shape.
 Steve did everything to try and make her smile, but she was a tough gig.

-Our seats for the Army section gave us limited scope.
+Our seats for the Army section gave us a limited scope.
 The obligatory band was down at the front, with the drummer seemingly fancying himself as the next Cozy Powell, although he was definitely not the best.

-The local in front of us had his iPad showing all the other live scores in the League Cup, so he was able to keep me up to date on my team Port’s progress up the road at Look Tapfah.
+The local in front of us had his iPad showing all the other live scores in the League Cup, so he was able to keep me up to date on my team, Port’s progress, up the road at Look Tapfah.
 He also had our match on, as it was being shown on live TV.

 Buriram did indeed have an impressive following, with the central open section behind the goal very busy and the crowd continuing round and taking up their allocation of seating.
 It’s fair to say that several were quite aesthetic.